-You are Number of months of unprotected timed sexual intercourse: Number of donor artificial insemination cycles: Self paid/not paid for by plan You need to have an unmedicated day 3 FSH test done within the past: The results of your unmedicated day 3 FSH test: A female under 35 years of age with a male partner A. 12 months or more or B .
-At least 12 cycles of donor insemination 12 months Must be less than 19 mIU/mL in your most recent lab test to use your own eggs.
-If greater than 19 mIU/mL, you can use donor eggs or embryos but not your own eggs.
-A female under 35 years of age without a male partner Does not apply At least 12 cycles of donor insemination 12 months Must be less than 19 mIU/mL in your most recent lab test to use your own eggs.
-If greater than 19 mIU/mL, you can use donor eggs or embryos but not your own eggs.
-A female 35 years of age or older with a male partner A. 6 months or more or B .
-At least 6 cycles of donor insemination 6 months If you are less than age 40, must be less than 19 mIU/mL in your most recent lab test to use your own eggs.
-If greater than 19 mIU/mL, you can use donor eggs or embryos but not your own eggs.
-If you are age 40 and older, must be less than 19 mIU/mL in all prior tests performed after age 40 to use your own eggs, embryos or donor eggs or embryos.
-A female 35 years of age or older without a male partner Does not apply At least 6 cycles of donor insemination 6 months If you are less than age 40, must be less than 19 mIU/mL in your most recent lab test to use your own eggs.
-If greater than 19 mIU/mL, you can use donor eggs or embryos but not your own eggs.
-If you are age 40 and older, must be less than 19 mIU/mL in all prior tests performed after age 40 to use your own eggs, embryos or donor eggs or embryos.
-A male of any age with a female partner under 35 years of age 12 months or more Does not apply Does not apply Does not apply
+A female 35 years A .
+6 months or B .
+At least 6 cycles of 6 months If you are less

+of age or older more donor insemination 0 months than age 40, must

+with a male or be less than 19

+partner mIU/mL in your

+most recent lab

+test to use your

+own eggs.
+If

+greater than 19

+mIU/mL, you can use donor eggs or

+embryos but not

+your own eggs.

+If you are age 40

+and older, must be

+less than 19

+mIU/mL in all prior

+tests performed

+after age 40 to use

+your own eggs,

+embryos or donor

+eggs or embryos.

+A female 35 years Does not apply At least 6 cycles of 6 months If you are less

+of age or older donor insemination than age 40, must

+without a male be less than 19

+partner mIU/mL in your

+most recent lab

+test to use your

+own eggs.
+If

+greater than 19

+mIU/mL, you can

+use donor eggs or

+embryos but not

+your own eggs.

+If you are age 40

+and older, must be

+less than 19

+mIU/mL in all prior

+tests performed

+after age 40 to use

+your own eggs,

+embryos or donor

+eggs or embryos.

+A male of any age 12 months or Does not apply Does not apply Does not apply

+with a female more

+partner under 35

+years of age

 A male of any age 6 months or more Does not apply Does not apply Does not apply

 with a female

 partner 35 years

 of age or older

+1 1